FLOSSforScience/FLOSSforScience.github.io/_posts/2019-08-01-season-2-episode-8.markdown

 He’s also been known to publish the odd paper and has also accidentally built a few academic journals in his time too including, most recently, the Journal of Open Source Software.

-# About the C++ Standard Library for Concurrency and Parallelism (HPX):
+# About Journal of Open Source Software:

-The Journal of Open Source Software is an open source, developer-friendly journal for research software packages.
+The Journal of Open Source Software (JOSS) is an open source, developer-friendly journal for research software packages.
 It’s designed to make it as easy as possible to create a software paper for your work.
 If a piece of software is already well documented, then paper preparation (and submission) should take no more than an hour.
 The primary purpose of a JOSS paper is to enable citation credit to be given to authors of research software and we have a rigorous peer review process and a first-class editorial board (http://joss.theoj.org/about#editorial_board) highly experienced at building (and reviewing) high-quality research software.

 # Links